DavidWise/StaticAbstraction/README.md

 # StaticAbstraction
+    Because writing unit tests for code that uses static methods on built-in .Net objects is a pain

 #### What
-A light-weight library that wraps the static methods on common objects in the .Net Framework and .Net Core so that components that would normally rely on these otherwise unmockable methods can be safely unit tested.
+A light-weight library that wraps the static methods on common objects in the .Net Framework and .Net Core so that components that would normally rely on these otherwise unmockable methods can be safely and easily unit tested.

 The objects that are wrapped by this library include:
 - System.Console